camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

 ### Testing the model on new images

-I collected 10 different traffic signs from the web, some of which are shown below with their corresponding labels.
+I collected 10 different traffic signs from the web.
+The images and their respective label are shown below:

 ![alt text][image3]

-Images X and Y may be harder to classify given that they are partially occluded by snow or leaves respectively.
+Some of the images are very challenging and may be harder to classify given that they are partially occluded by snow or leaves.
+The _stop_ shield for example is covered my leaves from a near tree, while one of the _road work_ signs is occluded by snow.

 #### Performance on this 'new' testing set
-2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+The final model was capable of correctly classifying all the images except from the following two:

 <table>
   <tr>